 In the double data rate mode, the receiver presents the data on both the rising and falling edges of RBC0.
 RBC1 is low impedance.
-The data is clocked bit 0 first, and aligned to the rising edge of RBC0.
+The data is clocked bit-0 first, and aligned to the rising edge of RBC0.
 See the timing diagram shown in Figure 4.

 Figure 4.
-Synchronous Timing Characteristics Waveforms (DDR Mode)
+Synchronous Timing Characteristics Waveforms (DDR mode)

 The receiver clock interpolator can lock to the incoming data without the need for a lock-to-reference preset.
-The received serial data rate (RXP and RXN) is at the same baud rate as the transmitted data stream, 0.02% (200 PPM) for proper operation (see the recommended operating tables).
+The received serial data rate (RXP and RXN) is at the same baud rate as the transmitted data stream, $\pm 0.02\%$ (200 PPM) for proper operation.